microbiomedata/metaMAGs/docs/index.rst

 -----------------

 The workflow is based on `IMG metagenome binning pipeline <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6323987/>`_ and has been modified specifically for the `NMDC project <https://www.nature.com/articles/s41579-020-0377-0>`_.
-For all processed metagenomes, it classifies contigs into bins using MetaBat2.
+For all processed metagenomes, it classifies contigs into bins using SemiBin.
 Next, the bins are refined using the functional Annotation file (GFF) from the Metagenome Annotation workflow and optional contig lineage information.
 The completeness of and the contamination present in the bins are evaluated by CheckM and bins are assigned a quality level (High Quality (HQ), Medium Quality (MQ), Low Quality (LQ)) based on `MiMAG standards <https://www.nature.com/articles/nbt.3893#Tab1>`_.
 In the end, GTDB-Tk is used to assign lineage for HQ and MQ bins and EukCC is used to evaluated LQ bins.

 The visualization component calls the thirdparty tools `ko_mapper.py <https://github.com/cruizperez/MicrobeAnnotator/blob/master/microbeannotator/pipeline/ko_mapper.py>`_ and `KronaTools <https://github.com/user-attachments/assets/fee36f54-914c-45f7-bc07-379b4da4ea72>`_ to map protein KO information with their respective modules and calculates the completeness percentage of each module present using the custom MicrobeAnnotator1 database and generate barplot/heatmap/krona plots for the KO annotation summary visualization.
 KEGG module completeness is calculated based on the total steps in a module, the proteins (KOs) required for each step, and the KOs present in each MAG.
 KEGG modules are defined as functional gene units that are linked to higher metabolic capabilities (pathways), structural complexes, and phenotypic characteristics.